gusutabopb/aioinflux/docs/usage.rst

 .. versionchanged:: 0.5.0

-Aioinflux can add write any arbitrary user-defined class to InfluxDB through the use of the :func:`~aioinflux.serialization.usertype.lineprotocol` decorator.
-This decorator monkey-patches an existing class and adds a ``to_lineprotocol`` method, which is used internally by InfluxDB to serialize the class data into a InfluxDB-compatible format.
+Aioinflux can add write any arbitrary user-defined class to InfluxDB through the use of the
+|lineprotocol| decorator.
+This decorator monkey-patches an
+existing class and adds a ``to_lineprotocol`` method, which is used internally by InfluxDB to serialize the class data into a InfluxDB-compatible format.
 In order to generate ``to_lineprotocol``, a typed schema must be defined using `type hints`_ in the form of type annotations or a schema dictionary.